ultraq/thymeleafjs-todo/README.md

 Lessons learned / caveats
 -------------------------

+(The following items I've raised as https://github.com/ultraq/thymeleaf-js/issues/13)

+### As at Thymeleaf JS 0.8.0

 In creating this, I did come across some things that made the goal of isomorphic templates a lot harder than I thought.
 Firstly, because of the difference in